At the beginning of time, the clock struck one.

 In the outrageously short span of a couple weeks, someone in your life who is outwardly strong, weakens and dies.
 My mom’s husband of thirty-two years, Bill, died last week.
 He’d been a part of our family story far longer than our own deceased father.
 There were some good memories and some bad too but this is not really a story about Bill; its about me and you.

-Emily is probably reading this right now and saying, “of course, its about you”, and she’d be right of course, but I’m still determined to move forward with the usual piles of babble and gibberish I normally produce anyway, ignoring all the subtle innuendo and eye-rolling.
-Without any benefit of having literary fans, I’m merely forced to live up to my own expectations which aren’t really all that high – so read this at your own risk.
+Emily, my wife, is probably reading this right now and saying, “of course, its about you”, and she’d be right of course, but I’m still determined to move forward with the usual piles of babble and gibberish I normally produce anyway, ignoring all the subtle innuendo and eye-rolling.
+Without any benefit of having a cadre of literary fans, I’m merely forced to live up to my own expectations which aren’t really all that high – so read this at your own risk.

 But sometimes a person just needs to get out of their head and into their feelings.
 The problem is that my feelings have grown an entire pant size since I last wore them.
 Alas, at the age of 54 I’m suddenly realizing the true value of stretch pants.
 I should be thankful that hearts aren’t made to stretch like old-man-jeans or else I may be tempted to live more comfortably in my heart, defeating the purpose of being born with a Y chromosome.